THE EFFECTIVENESS OF PEER EDUCATOR PROGRAMS ON ADOLESCENT ATTITUDES IN PREVENTING UNWANTED PREGNANCY

 Taufik, A., & Hasibuan, R. (2020).
 Effects of peer-based intervention on prevention behavior of adolescent girls against reproductive health risks.
 Jurnal Penelitian dan Pengembangan Pelayanan Kesehatan, 4(2), 111–118. https://doi.org/10.22435/jp2pk.v4i2.3304

 World Health Organization.
 (2021).
-Adolescent Pregnancy Fact Sheet.
-Geneva: WHO. https://www.who.int/news-room/fact-sheets/detail/adolescent-pregnancy
+Adolescent pregnancy fact sheet. https://www.who.int/news-room/fact-sheets/detail/adolescent-pregnancy

 Published